HomeDing/homeding.github.io/exampleblink.md

 Now the library implementation and the examples are available to be used.

-## Connect the NodeMCO with the computer via USB
+## Connect the Board

+The NodeMCU boards all come with a USB port that just needs to be connected to any of the computer USB ports.

+Please watch out for messages about a missing driver that you might need to instal.
+As these boards have different USB bridge chips you might need to find out yourself.
+Most of the USB bridge chips are detected and driver download starts automatically in most cases.

 ## Adjust the Configuration